microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

      ![openproject](images/opensolution.png)

-## Exercise 2: Create Azure Function in Azure Portal and Visual Studio
+## Exercise 2: Create Azure Function in Azure Portal and in Visual Studio

 In this exercise, you will create an **Azure Functions** App from the Azure portal and then add code by creating an Azure Functions project in Visual Studio.

-The Azure Functions created in this exercise will act as a switching proxy or mechanism to return different (discount) information based on the user logged in to the application.
+The Azure Functions created in this exercise will act as a switching proxy or the mechanism to return to different (discount) information based on the user logged in to the application.
 Although you have used a simple condition here, this could also use more complex rules which could potentially be hidden behind another web api call.

 1. Login to the Azure Portal.
 Select the `+ Create a resource` button found on the upper left-hand corner of the Azure portal, then select Compute > Function App.